Sustainability

 We are always happy to assist in the unlikely event that our furniture needs to be repaired and we provide advice on care and maintenance.

 Our wood waste is recycled or burnt for fuel.
-Our sawdust is made into briquettes and fires a pottery kiln.
+Our sawdust is made into briquettes.
 Our heating at home is totally based on wood.

 Our Finish